scumjr/scumjr.github.io/_posts/2023-04-27-automatic-subtitles-with-soda.md

 ---
 layout: post
-title: Automatic subtitles thanks to SODA
+title: Automatic Subtitles Thanks to SODA
 ---

 This blogpost explains how a quick but working solution was built to automatically generate subtitles and transcripts from audio and video files.
 As a bonus, a simple web interface is available for non tech-savvy users.
 The source code of the project can be found on [github.com/scumjr/highball](https://github.com/scumjr/highball).
 Cheers!